 Overall, negotiating an executive employment contract requires a delicate balance.
 Certainly, the contract must fairly reflect one's value to the company.
 At the same time, maintaining good will throughout the negotiation process is vital to preserving the strength of the relationship.
 Put simply, the approach taken in negotiations is equally as important as knowing the terms that an executive employment contract should include.

-As attorneys concentrating in employment law located in the heart of Boston in Faneuil Hall, we look forward to meeting with you and sharing our executive advocacy expertise.Executive Advocacy: Learn More
+As attorneys concentrating in employment law located in the heart of Boston, we look forward to meeting with you and sharing our executive advocacy expertise.Executive Advocacy: Learn More